Batch predictions

 Scoring from and to Azure Cloud Storage

-Like with S3, we provide the same support for Azure through the utility function BatchPredictionJob.score_azure.
-This required that an Azure connection string has been added to the DataRobot credentials store. (see Credentials and Credential.create_azure)
+DataRobot provides the same support for Azure through the utility function BatchPredictionJob.score_azure.
+This requires that you add an Azure connection string to the DataRobot credentials store. (see Credentials and Credential.create_azure)

 import datarobot as dr